Loan Structure

 Liquidity risk is the possibility of insufficient money to cover financial obligations.
 A borrower may have liquidity issues if their income or cash flow decreases, making it challenging for them to make timely debt repayments.

-Lenders with a significant percentage of non-performing credits may experience liquidity risk, especially if they are smaller financial institutions.
+Lenders with a significant percentage of non-performing credits, especially smaller financial institutions, may experience liquidity risk.

 When borrowers pay off their debts before the agreed-upon maturity date, prepayment risk develops.
 Borrowers can benefit from early repayment, while lenders might lose out on anticipated future cash flows and see their interest revenue drop.